rahulporwal73/gatorTaxi/README.md

 GatorTaxi is a ride-sharing service software designed to efficiently manage pending ride requests using advanced data structures.
 This project is part of the COP 5536 - Advanced Data Structures course.

-For more details, please read
+For more details, please read GatorTaxi.pdf

 ## Problem Statement